vishvAsa/notes/biology/organism/health/disease/contagion/wuhan_epidemic/Infection/vaccination.md

 ### Inactivated viral vaccines
 - Hepatitis A and Salk Polio virus are inactivated vaccines.
 These vaccines have adjuvants with alum or aluminium that can cause severe reactions at injection site as opposed to mRNA or DNA vaccines.
+- Dr Kang expresses reservations if the inactivated vaccines like COVAXIN work with new mutants as the mutations are occurring at the spike of the virus.

 ## Natural infection
 - See [reinfection](../reinfection) page.